multiprocessio/dsq/README.md

-# Run SQL queries against JSON, CSV, Excel, Parquet, and more
+# Commandline tool for running SQL queries against JSON, CSV, Excel, Parquet, and more.

 This is a CLI companion to [DataStation](https://github.com/multiprocessio/datastation) (a GUI)